Skip to Content

 picture of full moon

-But on the other hand, some moon gardeners prefer to harvest at the full moon, while some would like to wait for the end of the lunar cycle.
-This decision depends on the type of crop planted, and the effect harvesting can have on it.
-For instance, picking them at the full moon would be a good idea for someone wanting juicy tomatoes.
+But on the other hand, some moon gardeners prefer to harvest at the full moon, while some would like to wait for forMoon the end of the lunar cycle.
+This decision depends on the type of crop planted and the effect harvesting can have on it.
+For instance, picking them at the full moon would be a good idea for someone wooing juicy tomatoes.

-However, waiting until the fourth quarter for someone who wants to harvest beans for drying is better.
+However, waiting until the fourth Quarter for someone who wants to harvest beans for drying is better.

 Full Moon – 3rd Quarter